binaryphile/concorde/README.md

     by spaces.
 Quotes are used to put spaces in values:

         "( zero \"item one\" 'item two' )"

+    I call these array and hash literals, even though they are normally restricted to only assignment statements.

 1.  **return values (other than return codes) are put in the global variable "__" (double-underscore)**